Spencer Lab Members

 Brady Spencer, Assistant Professor

 Brady received her PhD at the University of Alabama at Birmingham working on pneumococcal capsular diversity and its effects on pneumococcal evasion of innate and vaccine-induced immunity.
 She performed her post-doctoral training at the University of Colorado-Anschutz studying group B streptococcal factors that facilitate colonization of pregnant people, transmission to the neonate, and penetration of the blood-brain barrier during neonatal meningitis.
-Brady joins UVA in Fall 2024 where she will conduct a research program centered on the molecular mechanisms underlying the type VII secretion system in GBS and the impact of secreted bacterial effectors on host barriers, the microbiota and mucosal immune responses during GBS colonization and systemic infection.
+Brady started her lab at UVA in Fall 2024 centered on the molecular mechanisms underlying the type VII secretion system in GBS and the impact of secreted bacterial effectors on host barriers, the microbiota and mucosal immune responses during GBS colonization and systemic infection.

 -